mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-pigment-css.md

 </codeblock>

-Next, open Next.js config file and add the plugin:
+Then, open Next.js config file and add the plugin:

 <codeblock>